latchmihay/kube-prometheus-pushgateway/README.md

 ```

 ## Quickstart
-This quickstart requires the kube-prometheus to already be deployed and the go module path($GOPATH/bin) to be a part of $PART.
+This quickstart requires the kube-prometheus to already be deployed and running.

-Running this one command then should be enough:
+Running this one command should then be enough:

 ```bash
 make deploy